 Temporary TA Orientation Housing

 By the start of the orientation, you should be established in your permanent housing.
 Should you need temporary housing during the TA orientation, please complete the ITA Housing Request.
-The TA Program will pay for your temporary housing at Kimmel Hall on August 9 and August 10 only.
+The TA Program will pay for your temporary housing at Kimmel Hall on August 8 and August 9 only.
 Housing DURING the orientation will be at your own expense.
-The room fee is estimated at $45.00 per night plus a one time $12.00 linen charge.
+The room fee is estimated at $46.00 per night plus a one time $12.00 linen charge.
 If you need new linens you will be charged an additional $12.00 each time you request them.
-This fee may change.
+These fees may change.

 Please check out of Kimmel Hall once you have obtained permanent housing and give your new address information to your department (including your name, new address, phone, and move-in date).